 Sunset Cruise — 5 PM to 6:20 PM

 "Magical sunset over the capital's skyline."
-This is the signature format, 1 hour and 20 minutes on the water at sunset, with five ticket options to choose from based on desire and budget:
+This is the signature format, 1 hour and 20 minutes on the water at sunset, with five ticket options based on preference and budget:

 Dinner Cruise — 7 PM to 8:45 PM

-The dinner cruise is the long format: 1 hour and 45 minutes on the river while Phnom Penh lights up, with a dinner served at the table in a more intimate setting (fewer passengers, dim lighting).
+The dinner cruise is the long format: 1 hour and 45 minutes on the river as Phnom Penh lights up, with dinner served at the table in a more intimate setting (fewer passengers, dim lighting).
 Two options:

-A quote from the chef in the onboard kitchen: "In the kitchen, our chefs create fusion cuisine inspired by its Asian side and its French training."
-The emphasis is serious — this is truly what we cook onboard.
+Quote from the chef, in the onboard kitchens: "In the kitchen, our chefs create fusion cuisine inspired by its Asian side and its French training."
+The emphasis should be taken seriously — this is truly what is cooked onboard.

 Silk Cruise — 8:30 AM to 12 PM

-The format that is not often presented, and that’s a shame: the thematic morning cruise on the Mekong, at the gentle pace of the river before the heat of the day.
+The format that is not often presented, and that's a shame: the thematic morning cruise on the Mekong, at the gentle pace of the river before the day's heat.
 42 USD per person, starting from 15 people minimum (groups, privatizations, cultural classes).
 Three parts:

 Included: round-trip cruise, fruits, tea, coffee, fruit juices, beers, and sodas unlimited.
-This format is ideal for a corporate outing, a group of friends on vacation, or anyone who prefers morning light to evening light.
+This format is ideal for a corporate outing, a group of friends on vacation, or anyone who prefers morning light to evening.

-Possible to combine: one can do the sunset followed by dinner on the same evening, staying onboard between the two rotations.
-Just inform us at the time of booking, and the crew will arrange it.
+Possible accumulation: you can combine sunset and dinner on the same evening, staying onboard between the two rotations.
+Just inform us at the time of booking, the crew will arrange.

 The Itinerary on the River

-Sisowath Quay stretches just north of Chaktomuk, the four-armed confluence where the Mekong, Tonlé Sap, and Bassac meet.
-This is the hydrological heart of Cambodia — and one of the few places in the world where a river changes direction every year during the rainy season, when the flooded Mekong pushes back the Tonlé Sap to the Great Lake.
-We have an incredible chance to witness this.
+Sisowath Quay stretches just north of the Chaktomuk, the four-armed confluence where the Mekong, Tonlé Sap, and Bassac meet.
+It is the hydrological heart of Cambodia — and one of the few places in the world where a river changes direction every year, during the rainy season, when the flooded Mekong pushes back the Tonlé Sap into the Great Lake.
+We are incredibly lucky to have it before our eyes.

-From the quay, the Kanika casts off and navigates on the Tonlé Sap and then on the Mekong, at the slow rhythm of the river.
-The panorama changes every two kilometers: the riverside facade on the city side, floating fishing villages on the countryside side — stilt houses, clustered boats, kids waving — and, rounding the southern tip of the peninsula, the surprising facades of the "Little Paris" on Koh Pich Island: a row of Haussmannian buildings in light stone, continuous balconies, a replica of the Arc de Triomphe.
-A contemporary development (launched in 2006, the Elysée district inaugurated in 2015) that completely stands out in the tropical landscape — one of the most commented photo angles of the cruise.
+From the quay, the Kanika casts off and sails on the Tonlé Sap and then on the Mekong, at the slow pace of the river.
+The panorama changes every two kilometers: the riverside facade on the city side, floating fishing villages on the countryside side — stilt houses, boats moored in clusters, kids waving goodbye — and, rounding the southern tip of the peninsula, the surprising facades of "Little Paris" on Koh Pich island: a row of light stone Haussmannian buildings, continuous balconies, a replica of the Arc de Triomphe.
+A contemporary development (launched in 2006, the Elysée district inaugurated in 2015) that stands out completely in the tropical landscape — one of the most photographed angles of the cruise.

-On the return to the quay, the lights turn on one by one along the shore: Phnom Penh, viewed from the water, is a different city than the one we walk through in a tuk-tuk during the day.
+On the return to the quay, the lights come on one by one along the shore: Phnom Penh, viewed from the water, is a different city than the one we traverse by tuk-tuk during the day.

-Our chef has a French training and a Khmer palate — the menu thrives at the junction of the two.
-It is a Khmere-French fusion cuisine: the classic bases of the country (amok, lok lak, kroeung, river fish, fresh spices), the techniques and sauces inherited from French training.
+Our chef has French training and a Khmer palate — the menu lives at the intersection of the two.
+It is a Khmer-French fusion cuisine: the country’s classic bases (amok, lok lak, kroeung, river fish, fresh spices), techniques and sauces inherited from French training.
 It is not a compromise, it is a dialogue.

-On the drinks side, we have a well-assured menu: creative cocktails made from a local artisanal distillery (Samai rum, Seekers gin, the Cambodian spirits that have emerged in the last ten years), French wines in a short selection, craft beers (local and imported), and freshly squeezed fruit juices.
-And classic soft drinks for those who prefer to stay sober.
+On the drinks side, we maintain a well-curated menu: creative cocktails made from a local artisan distillery (Samai rum, Seekers gin, the Cambodian spirits that have emerged in the last ten years), French wines in a short selection, craft beers (local and imported), and freshly pressed fruit juices.
+And the classic soft drinks, for those who prefer to stay sober.

-Special diets (strict vegetarian, gluten-free, allergies) are taken into account if we are informed 24 hours in advance.
-We serve kosher or halal food only on dedicated privatization — otherwise, the menu is Khmere-French fusion.
+Special diets (strict vegetarian, gluten-free, allergies) are accommodated if we are informed 24 hours in advance.
+We serve kosher or halal food only on dedicated privatization — at other times, the menu is Khmer-French fusion.

 Privatized Events

-A significant part of our activity revolves around privatizations — tailor-made evenings where we let you take control of the format, menu, decoration, and tempo.
-Four types of events occur most frequently:
+A significant part of our activity involves privatizations — tailor-made evenings where you have control over the format, menu, decoration, and tempo.
+Four types of events occur most often:

 Custom quote — you need to write to us directly: kanikaboat@gmail.com or Telegram +855 17 915 812.
-We generally respond within half a day, in French or English at your choice.
-For sensitive dates (Valentine's Day, July 14, Khmer New Year, New Year’s Eve), please contact us at least one month in advance.
+We generally respond within half a day, in French or English as you prefer.
+For sensitive dates (Valentine's Day, July 14, Khmer New Year, New Year's Eve), please plan to contact us at least a month in advance.

 When to Come, What to Wear